stygian14/aws-bootcamp-cruddur-2023/journal/week0.md

 *What is Cloud Security?*
 Cybersecurity that protects the data, applications, and services associated with Cloud environments from both external and internal security threats.
 *Why care about Cloud Security?*
-Reducing impact of breach protecting networks, applications, services in cloud environments against malicious data theft and reducing the human error responsible for data leaks
+Reducing impact of breach protecting networks, applications, services in cloud environments against malicious data theft and reducing the human error responsible for data leaks.
-I went through the  steps:

 - *Step 1: Add MFA to root user.*
 - *Step 2: Create an organization unit.*